r-trigo/jekyll-blog/_drafts/write-optimized-dockerfiles-for-fast-builds-and-light-images.md

 CMD [“java”, “-jar”, “/app.jar”]
 ```

-To build a specific image on a stage, we can use `--target` argument:
+To build a specific image on a stage, we can use the `--target` argument:
 ```bash
 time docker build --no-cache --target release-jessie .
 ```

 ### Different image flavors (DRY / global ARG)

 ```Dockerfile
 ARG flavor=alpine
 FROM maven:3.6-jdk-8-alpine AS builder